 Hon.
 David Joanasie (interpretation): Thank you, Mr. Speaker.
 I also thank the Member for Uqqummiut for reporting on that.
-We can't do anything about the weather, but we can only take action on what has nothing to do with the environment.
+We can't do anything about the weather, but we can only take action on what is within our control.

-Mr. Speaker, we have been working together with Clyde River when they had several storms where there was heavy buildup of snow and problems with the heavy equipment.
-The deputy minister and the mayor and the Department of Community and Government Services worked together starting on February 11.
-We got correspondence indicating that they were in a state of emergency.
+Mr. Speaker, we have been working together with Clyde River since they had several storms where there was heavy buildup of snow and problems with the heavy equipment.
+The deputy minister and the mayor and the Department of Community and Government Services began working together on February 11.
+We received correspondence indicating that they were in a state of emergency.
 Officials from the Department of Transportation were able to go up to look at the mobile equipment and they were loaned equipment to help with their situation in the community.
-I'm sorry, not February 4, but March 4.
+I'm sorry, not February 4, but we met with local representatives on March 4 to discuss the current situation.

-I would also like to thank the member for making sure that services are provided and I would like the community to know that there's an airplane going up to help.
+I would also like to thank the member for making sure that services are provided and I would like the community to know that diesel is being airlifted to help the community.
 Thank you, Mr. Speaker.